MIND YOUR LIVER. IT NEEDS YOU. ™

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.

-ALD is one of the most common liver conditions, and one of the most misunderstood.
-It happens when the liver is repeatedly overwhelmed by alcohol over time, leading to fat buildup, inflammation, and even permanent scarring.
-You don’t have to be a daily or heavy drinker to be at risk.
-This condition can develop gradually and go unnoticed until the damage is serious.
+Alcohol Associated Liver Disease is one of the most common and most misunderstood liver conditions.
+It develops when the liver is repeatedly stressed by alcohol over time, leading to fat buildup, inflammation, and scarring.
+You do not need to drink daily or heavily to be at risk, and symptoms often appear late.
+Early awareness and education matter.

 Linked to lifestyle, hormones, and metabolic health